jsware/jsware.github.io/_uml2/52-behavioural-diagrams.md

 A state machine diagram shows the state machine for part of a system, illustrating the states, transitions, events and activities involved.
 A state machine diagram shows the dynamic view of a system, illustrating the flow of control from state to state within a single object.

-{% include pop src="/assets/images/uml2/state.drawio.svg" alt="State Machine" caption="A simple state machine" %}
+{% include figure popup=true image_path="/assets/images/uml2/state.drawio.svg" alt="State Machine" caption="A simple state machine" %}

 ## Activity Diagrams